-A connection is required between the Control processors in the processing rack and the Surface Switches inside the control surface.
+A connection is required between the Control Processors in the processing rack and the Surface Switches inside the control surface.

-These connections are via SFPs, the SFP type will be either fiber or copper, as requested at order depending on the distances and infrastructure involved.
+These connections are via SFPs, either fiber or copper, as requested at order depending on the distances and infrastructure involved.